 This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

 Before having surgery (including cataract/glaucoma eye surgery), tell your doctor or dentist if you are taking or have ever taken this medication, and about all the other products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Older adults may be more sensitive to the side effects of this drug, especially dizziness and low blood pressure when getting up from a sitting or lying position, and QT prolongation (see above).
 These side effects can also increase the risk of falling.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

-Dizziness/lightheadedness, headache, or decreased sexual ability may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+Dizziness or lightheadedness may occur.
+If either of these effects persists or worsens, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Seek immediate medical attention if any of these rare but very serious side effects occur: severe dizziness, fainting, fast/irregular heartbeat, chest pain.
+Get medical help right away if you have any very serious side effects, including: severe dizziness, fainting, fast/irregular heartbeat, chest pain.